Ezequiel Duran Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The Royals have the 20th-ranked team ERA among all MLB pitching staffs (4.82).
+- The Royals have a 5.22 team ERA that ranks 24th among all MLB pitching staffs.

-- Royals pitchers combine to give up 23 total home runs at a clip of 1.4 per game (to rank 24th in baseball).
+- The Royals rank 24th in baseball in home runs allowed (25 total, 1.4 per game).

-- Keller (2-1 with a 2.12 ERA and 16 strikeouts in 17 2/3 innings pitched) gets the start for the Royals, his fourth of the season.
+- Singer (1-1) gets the starting nod for the Royals in his fourth start of the season.
+He's put together a 7.88 ERA in 16 2/3 innings pitched, with 15 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.